Oshigambo High School

 Oshigambo High School, also Oshigambo Senior Secondary School, is a school in Oshigambo in the Oshikoto Region of northern Namibia.
 It is situated approximately 30 km east of Ondangwa.

 About

-Oshigambo High School is surrounded by some of the special features which make it a tourist attraction.
-The school buildings sandwich a river which flows from Angola to the Kunene River.
-On its shores there is the well-known fig tree omukwiyugwemanya.
-This name is derived from he nature of the tree, the fact that it grew on a rock.

-Oshigambo High School is one of the oldest schools in the northern part of Namibia.
-It first came into existence in 1960 and was in good management of its first principal Toivo Tirronen, a Finnish national.

-Oshigambo High School is a missionary and church school of the Evangelical Lutheran Church in Namibia.

 In 2006, Oshigambo River broke its banks for the first time in 50 years.
 The flood water separated the school from its hostel; students and teachers who stayed at the other side of the river had to either pass through the river at their own risk, or had to walk a distance of about 3 km to get to school.
 A bridge had been promised to be built by President Hifikepunye Pohamba.

-The school receives voluntary teachers from the United States every two years.
-They mostly cater for the math and science subjects.
-It has about 20 teachers, of which most are foreigners and about 300 students.
-It recently had its 50th anniversary, and a lot of people from different places were present.

-The school's patrons are Solly Amadhila and Frans Indongo, the principal is Pinehas Ekongo, and SRC president is Sarah-Jane Thomas.

-Oshigambo High School has extracurricular activities like debate, choir, chess and dance.